Socratic FAQ

 How are you sure that barter-credits will work?

-We have been using the system since 2017 to reduce our money expenses as we establish our startup.
+We have been using the system since 2017 to reduce our money expenses as we establish our startup, and from 2022 as a recording tool for a circular food rescue system that provides compost for urban vegetable gardens.
 So it already works.

 Historically, it was used in a large scale by the Inca Empire, Khmer Empire, Arabia, the Mongols, and most countries before they were colonized by the Europeans who imposed the use of money.